Artifact

 Transformers take as input arrays of artifacts and return an array of artifacts.
 Each artifact is an object.
 In order to write transformers effectively we need to understand the fields of this object.

-• name : string - This field contains the name of the artifact.
+- This field contains the name of the artifact.type

-• processWith : object - This field is same as the Kubernetes label selector field.
-See https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements
+- This field is same as the Kubernetes label selector field.
+See https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirementspaths

-• configs : object ([string]: any) - This field contains a mapping between different types of configuration and the configuration data.
+- This field contains a mapping between different types of configuration and the configuration data.- The key is a string containing the type of configuration.